RenarsS/React-Carousel-w-Classes-v1/README.md

 ## How to use Carousel?

 It's easy to use.
 Just use it.
 Each child that has to be rendered on a slide should have slideItem class.
-To show multiple elements on the same slide, they have to be encapsulated in <div>.
+To show multiple elements on the same slide, they have to be encapsulated in <div> .

-The props of slidesDisplay dictates how many slides are shhown at the same time.
+The props of slidesDisplay dictates how many slides are shown at the same time.

 ```javascript
 class App extends React.Component {